jsdegithub/jsdegithub/README.md

                                   \/___/

-Hello, I'm JinShuo, a front-end developer from China. 🇨🇳
+Hi, I'm JinShuo, a front-end developer from China. 🇨🇳

 **About me**